 This shovel has a plastic leading edge making it the perfect tool for handling loosely packed, fresh snow.
 Its handle design is comfortable and easy to use and does not make much noise when shoveling snow off the driveway.
-This snow shovel is big enough to shovel snow effectively, but not so much that it’s hard to lift.
+This snow pusher is big enough to shovel snow effectively, but not so much that it’s hard to lift.

 This snow shovel makes it very easy, and even somewhat fun, shoveling away a few inches of snow.
 Its wide blades also make fast work of clearing driveways of almost any length, which saves you a lot of time in the mornings.
 It requires a flat surface for storage, or the blade might warp due to its wide size and plastic materials.

 Before getting a shovel, it is essential to check the product's specifications.
-These specifications change depending on the amount of moisture present in snow and even on temperature.
+These specifications change depending on the amount of moisture present in snow and even on the temperature.
 Moreover, you also need to check the weight a shovel can bear in one scoop.

 The blades of snow shovels are usually made of aluminum or steel, and these prove best if you want to scrape off ice from the driveway.
 However, a plain plastic blade will not be as beneficial as an edged shovel would be.